How you conduct yourself during your last few weeks directly affects your reputation.

 But getting out of your current job and professionally cutting ties with your previous employer is tricky.
-It's something that members of the Business.com community, like James O'Leary, often ask.
-So, we went looking for some definitive advice.
+It's something that members of the business.com community, like James O'Leary, often ask.
+We went looking for some definitive advice.

-Here are five tips for how to quit your job without burning any bridges.
+Here are nine tips for how to quit your job without burning any bridges.

 1. Be transparent and respectful.